redhat-cop/ocp-disconnected-docs/IPIonMAGInstall.md

 *   Bastion Host
 *   Registry Host

+For the purpose of this demo, it is the assumed that these components will be provided by the user or the cloud administrator.
+However, IPI can also create these components for you, if desired.
+Please create or provide components according to the examples in this section.

-Obtain Azure CLI and login
+#### 1. Obtain Azure CLI and login

 Use the link below and follow the instructions to install the Azure CLI